Family members from The Big Bang Theory.

 - Brutal Honesty: Randall has no qualms about discussing his criminal background, much to the discomfort of Susan.

-- Nice Guy: Randall is sweet and cheery, if not rather dim.
+- Nice Guy: Randall is sweet and cheery, if not rather dim, as you'd expect from a Jack McBrayer character.
 You might have trouble believing that he's the brother who went to prison for selling homemade crystal meth Penny talks about.

 - Only One Name: As part of Penny's family, he has no known last name.